pydicom/pynetdicom/docs/scu_examples.rst

         from pydicom.dataset import Dataset

-        from pynetdicom3 import AE
+        from pynetdicom3 import AE, QueryRetrievePresentationContexts

-        from pynetdicom3 import QueryRetrieveSOPClassList
+        ae = AE()

-        # QueryRetrieveSOPClassList contains the SOP Classes supported
+        # QueryRetrievePresentationContexts is a list of PresentationContexts,
-        #   by the Query/Retrieve Service Class (see PS3.4 Annex C.6)
+        #   one for each of the Query/Retrieve Service's SOP Classes
-        ae = AE(scu_sop_class=QueryRetrieveSOPClassList)
+        #   (see PS3.4 Annex C.6)

         # Try and associate with the peer AE
         #   Returns the Association thread